 Is the fabric you have chosen sheer or opaque, natural or synthetic, brocade or organdy?
 The varying care requirements of fabrics affect which techniques you can safely use.

 What type of valance do you like?
-Choose from gathered, swag, shaped or box.
+Choose from gathered, swag, shaped, or box.

-- Fabric glue: This works similarly to fusible webbing, without the heat.
+Fabric glue works similarly to fusible webbing, without the heat.
 Turn a narrow strip (1 inch or so) of fabric over, wrong sides together.
 Use an iron if possible to make a crease.
 Run a narrow bead of fabric glue between the layers and press together.
 Make sure no glue oozes out, then put weight on the edge until it dries.
 It's a little heftier than fusible webbing, and less invisible than anti-fray, so avoid using it on the sheerest fabrics because it will stiffen slightly and interfere with the "hang."
 Suitable for gathered and swag valances.

-- Machine hem: A simple, well-sewn single row in a matching color does the trick simply and unobtrusively.
+A simple, well-sewn single row in a matching color does the trick simply and unobtrusively.
 An alternative is to make the stitching part of the design, using the many decorative stitches most machines now offer.
 The key is to sew straight and even.
 If your machine doesn't have fancy stitches, you can make a simple but striking statement with rows of straight stitches, perhaps in contrasting colors.

-- Shaped Valance: You may want to make your valance hang in scallops, points or other shapes.
+You may want to make your valance hang in scallops, points, or other shapes.
 While you can cut the shapes and use anti-fray, or give them a tiny rolled hem, you can also make them so that they are lined, in either a matching or contrasting fabric, and the hemming is taken care of right as you make the valance.

-- Box Valance: Since the fabric is usually stapled around padded pieces of plywood, these need no hemming.
+Since the fabric is usually stapled around padded pieces of plywood, these need no hemming.
 You may need to invisibly stitch the fabric of the adjoining corners together—a little blindstitching will do the trick.